explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-github-actions.markdown

 I use *Black* to ensure code is formatted,
 *Pylint* to disallow unused imports, and *Mypy* for type checking.

-This Github Actions workflow will run these checks when a Pull Request is created - catching problems before they're merged.
+This Github Actions workflow will check your code when a Pull Request is created -- catching problems before they're merged.

 ## How to add the Github Actions workflow